lawnguyen/jeopardy-play-along/README.md

 Play live at https://jeopardy.lawngu.com

-A simple React app that lets you play along with Jeopardy! at home.
+A responsive React app that lets you play along with Jeopardy! at home.
 Track your score, answer questions, and compete with friends!

 ## 🚀 Features
 - **Regular Jeopardy & Double Jeopardy** – Select question values and update your score.